PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 (dd) a statement of the reasons why the prospective party needed that support;

-(r) a letter or report from an organisation providing domestic violence support services in the United Kingdom confirming-
+(r) a letter or report from an organisation providing domestic abuse support services in the United Kingdom confirming-

-(i) that a person with whom a prospective party is or was in a family relationship was refused admission to a refuge;
+(i) that a person with whom a prospective party is or was personally connected was refused admission to a refuge;

 (ii) the date on which they were refused admission to the refuge; and

-(iii) they sought admission to the refuge because of allegations of domestic violence by the prospective party referred to in paragraph (i);
+(iii) they sought admission to the refuge because of allegations of domestic abuse by the prospective party referred to in paragraph (i);

-(s) a letter from a public authority confirming that a person with whom a prospective party is or was in a family relationship, was assessed as being, or at risk of being, a victim of domestic violence by that prospective party (or a copy of that assessment);
+(s) a letter from a public authority confirming that a person with whom a prospective party is or was personally connected, was assessed as being, or at risk of being, a victim of domestic abuse by that prospective party (or a copy of that assessment);

-(t) a letter from the Secretary of State for the Home Department confirming that a prospective party has been granted leave to remain in the United Kingdom under paragraph 289B of the Rules made by the Home Secretary under section 3(2) of the Immigration Act 1971, which can be found at https://www.gov.uk/guidance/immigration-rules/immigration-rules-index;
+(t) a letter from the Secretary of State for the Home Department confirming that a prospective party has been granted leave to remain in the United Kingdom as a victim of domestic abuse under paragraph 289B of the Rules made by the Home Secretary under section 3(2) of the Immigration Act 1971, which can be found at https://www.gov.uk/guidance/immigration-rules/immigration-rules-index;

 MIAM exemption – Bankruptcy